beaglesecurity/beagle-java-sdk/README.md

 ### Starting a test

-The below code snippet shows how to trigger a test
+The below code snippet trigger a new test

 ```java
 public static void main(String[] args) throws IOException {